Curriculum Committee Disciplinary Courses and Programs

 Collaborate and build support

 Nearly every new or modified course or program affects other faculty and programs.
 Collaborate with others as you draft a proposal.
 Discuss goals, rationale, and challenges with them.
-Proposals must have the endorsement of the department chair.
-Proposals that affect programs outside of the home department must describe discussions with those affected programs.
+Proposals must have the endorsement of your School Dean and/or Assistant Dean(s).
+Proposals that affect other programs must describe discussions with those affected programs.

-If you are planning a new or significantly modified program, please provide advance notice to the Chair of Curriculum Committee and the Associate Dean for Academic Affairs and Administration.
+If you are planning a new or significantly modified program, please provide advance notice to the Chair of CC and the Associate Vice President for Academic Ooperations.
 This helps the committee plan.
 These individuals are also available to assist you prior to submission.

 Build a Rationale